DVS-devtools/Reding/README.md

 }
 ```

-Well, stop programming books...I'm gonna give a '10' to the amazing 'The Lord of the Rings Sketchbook':
+Well, stop programming books...I'm gonna give a '10' to the amazing 'The Lord of the Rings Sketchbook',
+but this time let me add a review:
 ```
-$ curl -i -XPUT http://localhost:5000/objects/978-0618640140/users/gsalluzzo/ -d "vote=10"
+$ curl -i -XPUT http://localhost:5000/objects/978-0618640140/users/gsalluzzo/ -d "vote=10&review=LOTR is awesome!"
 HTTP/1.1 200 OK
 Content-Type: application/json
 Content-Length: 110